alephant/MA-data/3 EVLUATION/Räz & Beisbart objections.md

 ### Lack of Understanding of DNNs Impedes Understanding With DNNs
 When R&B speak of "understanding the DNN model itself", they do not mean to understand the DNN in respect to a particular dataset , **==but how DNN work in general.==**

-There are high-level properties that we currently do not understand. e.g. we do not properly understand DNN generalizations.
+e.g. we do not properly understand DNN generalizations.
 We also do not understand whether a DNN is truly optimized (see stochastic gradient descent).
 DNN high-level properties are the reason that they are predictively successful.
 It is possible that DNN predict well, without enabling true understanding.